 To satisfy the brief summary requirement, manufacturers will usually reprint the relevant sections of the package insert.
 The package insert is directed at healthcare providers and may be difficult for consumers to understand.
-As a result, FDA has suggested that manufacturers use consumer-friendly language on contraindications, warnings, major precautions, and frequently occurring side effects in print advertisements directed at consumers.
-See, e.g. Draft Guidance, Brief Summary: Disclosing Risk Information in Consumer-Directed Print Advertisement (January 2004).
-See also, question 3.1.
+As a result, the FDA has suggested that manufacturers use consumer-friendly language on contraindications, warnings, major precautions, and frequently occurring side effects in print advertisements directed at consumers.
 Two types of advertisements are not subject to the brief summary requirement:

-- Reminder Advertisements; and - Help-Seeking Advertisements.
+- Reminder Advertisements. - Help-Seeking Advertisements.